stilianstefanov/Vehicles-Marketplace-System/README.md

 2. MongoDb

 ## Usage
-1. Update the configuration settings for the sql server and the mongoDb database
+1. Update the configuration settings for the MSSQL and the MongoDb database
-2. Update the Sql Server database according to the migrations
+2. Update the MSSQL database according to the migrations
 3. Run the project
 4. The project will automatically seed some example data in both databases